tm3023/Bitcoin-UKF/README.md

 ### Dual-observation design

 A single return observation leaves the log-variance state structurally unidentifiable: infinitely many (cycle, volatility) combinations are consistent with any observed return.
-The observation vector is therefore augmented with a log-realised-variance proxy using the Harvey, Ruiz and Shephard (1994) log-linearisation:
+The observation vector is therefore augmented with a log-realised-variance proxy using the Harvey, Ruiz and Shephard ([1994](#references)) log-linearisation:

 ```
 z1  =  p1 + p2 + eps_t,     eps_t ~ N(0, exp(h_t))       [daily log-return]
 z2  approx  h_t - 1.27 + eta_t,  eta_t ~ N(0, pi^2/2)    [log(r_t^2) proxy]
 ```

 The second observation uses the identity `log(r_t^2) = h_t + log(eps_t^2)`, where `log(chi^2(1))` has known mean -1.27 and variance pi^2/2.
-This provides the filter with an independent signal on `h_t` using only daily close-to-close data, restoring identifiability without requiring intraday observations.
+Treating `eta_t` as Gaussian is an approximation: `log(chi^2(1))` is strongly left-skewed, not normal, so this is a quasi-maximum-likelihood (QML) match of the first two moments rather than an exact distributional statement ([Ruiz, 1994](#references); [Harvey, Ruiz & Shephard, 1994](#references)).
+This is the standard approach in the stochastic volatility literature and provides the filter with an independent signal on `h_t` using only daily close-to-close data, restoring identifiability without requiring intraday observations — but it is also a contributing source of the excess kurtosis in the filter's innovations (see QQ plot discussion below).

 ### MLE parameter fitting

-Structural parameters `(T_slow, zeta_slow, T_fast, zeta_fast, phi, log_qh)` are estimated by maximising the exact log-likelihood via Harvey's (1989) Prediction Error Decomposition (PED).
+Structural parameters `(T_slow, zeta_slow, T_fast, zeta_fast, phi, log_qh)` are estimated by maximising the exact log-likelihood via the Prediction Error Decomposition (PED), following [Harvey (1989)](#references).
 The filter produces innovations and their predicted covariances at each step, making the Gaussian likelihood tractable in closed form.
 Optimisation uses L-BFGS-B; parameter standard errors are obtained from the numerical Hessian evaluated at the optimum.

 **Estimated parameters (five-year BTC-USD history, 1,826 observations):**